Spiky-73/SpikysLib/README.md

 - Added method FindIndex to CollectionExtensions
 - Added methods GotoLoc and FindLoc to ILExtensions
 - Added method GetPropertiesFields to TypeExtensions
-- Added hover tooltit to InGameNotification
+- Added hover tooltip to InGameNotification
 - Moved ReflectionHelper members to TypeExtensions
 - Renamed method GetMember to GetPropertyFieldValue in TypeExtensions
 - Removed methods GetMember, GetField and GetProperty from ReflectionHelper